Lab 2.1 – Reading a time series graph

 Materials needed (none)

-The figure above shows the air temperature as measured at the OOI Coastal Pioneer Offshore mooring.
+Figure 2.1.1 shows the air temperature as measured at the OOI Coastal Pioneer Offshore mooring over one full year.
 Let’s explore this graph and see if we can make sense of it.

-Shown is a year of data.
-Answer the following questions to become familiar with this time series plot.
+Answer the following questions to become familiar with this time series plot (Figure 2.1.1).

 - What was the start and end date for data collection?